Beam model of Doppler backscattering: Backscattered electric field and power: large mismatch angle ordering

 To begin, we remind readers of the exponentially decaying piece in equation (\ref{eq:A_r_after_wx_wy_integration})

 where we have used equation (\ref{eq:K_x}).
-Since $k_{\perp,1} \sim K$ and $K^2 M_{xx}^{-1} \sim W^2 / \lambda^2 \gg 1$, the signal is localised to the points where the mismatch is zero, $\theta_{m} = 0$, regardless of whether those are near the cut-off or not.
-Due to equation (\ref{eq:size_of_theta}), $\theta = 0$ at this point as well.
-Hence, at the location with zero mismatch, the dominant scattered wavevector is given by the Bragg condition at this point.
+Since $k_{\perp,1} \sim K$ and $K^2 M_{xx}^{-1} \sim W^2 / \lambda^2 \gg 1$, the signal is localised to the points where the mismatch is zero, $\theta_{m} = 0$, regardless of whether those are near the cut-off or not; due to equation (\ref{eq:size_of_theta}), $\theta = 0$ at these points as well.
+At the location with zero mismatch, the dominant scattered wavevector is given by the Bragg condition at this point.
 In a case in which the mismatch angle does not vanish at any point along the ray, we would need to use a steepest descent method to optimise for both the real (mismatch attenuation) and imaginary (stationary phase, conventionally called the Bragg condition) parts of the exponential.
 However, we will not cover this here.

 We perform a Taylor expansion around the point of zero mismatch, for $g \left( \tau - \tau_0 \right) \sim W$, which is a sensible ordering because the equilibrium properties such as the mismatch vary on length scales of $L$.
 Hence, a distance of $W$ away from zero mismatch, we expect the mismatch to be $\sim W / L$.
-Thus, the argument of equation (\ref{eq:mismatch_decay}) is of order unity in the region $g \left( \tau - \tau_0 \right) \sim W$, which means the backscattered signal is already significantly attenuated.
+Thus, the argument of equation (\ref{eq:mismatch_decay}) is of order unity in the region $g \left( \tau - \tau_0 \right) \sim W$, which means the backscattered signal is significantly attenuated away from this region.
 The Bragg condition is also not exactly met away from $\tau_0$, hence

 which we will later prove in equation (\ref{eq:delta_kperp1_size}).

 We begin by introducing a few more orderings.
 From earlier, we had $\theta_0 = \theta_{m,0} = 0$.
 However, the derivatives of both $\theta$ and $\theta_{m}$ change on the length scale $L$,